rangv/azureiotedgelab/edgemodule/readme.md

 Use the Temperature Sensor Simulator pre-built module.

-In the Name field, enter tempSensor.
+In the Name field, enter tempsensor.

 In the Image URI field, enter mcr.microsoft.com/azureiotedge-simulated-temperature-sensor:1.0.